fizalihsan/fizalihsan.github.io/source/technology/java.md

 * Cloneable interface
 * Pitfalls of Cloning
   * Implementation can get really complex, but still leading to unsuccessful copying
-  * Cloning does not call constructor to make a copy.
-As a result, it is your responsibility, as a writer of the clone method, to make sure all the members have been properly set.
+  * **Cloning does not call constructor to make a copy**: As a result, it is your responsibility, as a writer of the clone method, to make sure all the members have been properly set.
 Here is an example of where things could go wrong.
 Consider a class keeping track of the total number of objects of that type, using a static int member.
 In the constructors you would increase the count.
 However, if you clone the object, since no constructor is called, the count will not truly reflect the number of objects!
-  * Problem involving 'final' objects.
-In the below example, both the copies of 'Dog' will have all the 3 names, though it is not intended.
+  * **Problem involving `final` objects**: In the below example, both the copies of 'Dog' will have all the 3 names, though it is not intended.
 The problem here is that, clone() is shallow copy, and the same List<String> is used for both objects

 ```java
 public class Dog implements Cloneable {